AbeerDas/AbeerDas/README.md

 <div align="center">✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰</div>

 ## 👋 About Me
 Hey, my name is Abeer 🐈 and currently I'm studying Systems Design Engineering at the University of Waterloo.
 I strive to ensure that everything I work on or contribute to becomes an impactful product, with real value for those who use it.
-I’m passionate about the entire product development journey, from start to finish, and lately, I’ve been particularly fascinated by machine learning, blockchain, and backend programming 🧑‍💻
+I’m passionate about the entire product development journey, from start to finish, and lately, I’ve been particularly fascinated by machine learning ⚙️, blockchain 🧾, and backend programming 💻

 ##